This article was last updated by on

 3. Improves Soil Nutrition

-Another important benefit of planting Garlic plants as a companion plants is that they do not announce a competition for nutrients.
+Another important benefit of planting Garlic plants as a companion is that they do not announce a competition for nutrients.

 But some plants tend to begin nutrition rivalry, causing negative impacts on growth.